 I have always wondered why some of our dishes have been relegated to obscurity.
 Perhaps is the humble provenance of those dishes, something we have written about before, that keeps them away from the refined table.
 Maybe it’s time the revolution reached the cupboards.

-Jalao is one such humble dish that still languishes as colmado fare, and although a childhood favorite it never delights guests with its fresh taste and chewy texture.
+Jalao (Coconut and Honey Candy) is one such humble dish that still languishes as colmado fare, and although a childhood favorite with its fresh taste and chewy texture, it is never served to guests.
 A shame really.

 Can we perhaps re-discover these dishes, present them in a dignified manner and serve them with pride?